perksadam/grad-academy-2016/angular-lab/lab-6/README.md

 ## Update MessageListController to consume promises

+We will need to pass a channelId to the userService's methods now.
+For now, hard-code the following channelId for your calls to the userService:

+- channelId: C0GAW6YLC

 The messageService should now be returning promises.
-Update the places where the messageService is being used to appropriately handle the promise being returned
+Update the places using the messageService to appropriately handle the promise being returned.

 *Hint: update the controller data in the .then of the promises*